natomato/Loan_it_to_me/README.md

 A simple app to rent tools from neighbors.
 It is designed to be a Single Page App.

-The app starts at the Categories Controller serving the index page.
+*The app starts at the Categories Controller serving the index page.
-Then the LoanItToMe.js script launches backbone and starts the router.
+*Then the LoanItToMe.js script launches backbone and starts the router.
-The categoryIndexView should launch next and display each category.
+*The categoryIndexView is next and displays each category